balena-labs-research/secure-store/keys/README.md

-# These keys are kept here for demonstration purposes only.
-You should NEVER push your keys to a GitHub repo, instead use GitHub Secrets.
+# These files are kept here for demonstration purposes only.
+You should never push keys or configs to a GitHub repo, instead use GitHub Secrets.